cruseakshay/Notes/PySpark study/Notes.md

 ### Grouping and Aggregating I

 Part of what makes aggregating so powerful is the addition of groups.
 PySpark has a whole class devoted to grouped data frames: pyspark.sql.GroupedData .

+### Joining

+In PySpark, joins are performed using the DataFrame method .join().
+This method takes three arguments.
+The first is the second DataFrame that you want to join with the first one.
+The second argument, on, is the name of the key column(s) as a string.
+The names of the key column(s) must be the same in each table.
+The third argument, how, specifies the kind of join to perform.